srs721/srs721.github.io/about.md

 permalink: /about/
 ---

-Hey there!
 I’m Srishti - a Cloud & Data Engineer who loves building things that just work (and secretly enjoys breaking them first to figure out how).

 I currently work at CGI, where I wrangle AWS services like Lambda, S3, DynamoDB, and Kafka to build serverless, event-driven systems.